SuperGDPWYL/docs/src/en/space-station-14/round-flow/antagonists/MalfunctioningAI.md

 The Malfunctioning AI is based on the common acience-fiction trope of an AI with total control turning evil -- think HAL 9000 from 2001: A Space Odyssey or GLaDOS from Portal.
 It is also an antagonist present on most Space Station 13 servers, where it functions like a Traitor version of a Station AI.

-The Malfunctioning AI also serves to make the commonly complained-about "validhunting AI" less effective, as the AI can no longer be automatically trusted.
-An AI accusing a player of a crime could be doing it to distract Security from the real threat -- themselves.

 ## Features to be added
 *Note: All values given in this design document are subject to change and are not guaranteed to be balanced  Testing should reveal which values are best.*

 A new antagonist, the Malfunctioning AI.
 The Malfunctioning AI gamerule is a subgamemode that has a 15% chance to occur if the AI has the antagonist enabled.

 When the Malfunctioning AI gamerule is active and the AI is inside of their core, all station silicons gain a zeroth law: **"Accomplish your/your AI's objectives at all costs."** This law allows silicons to ignore their standard, typically Crewsimov lawset in order to further their objectives.
 This law will always be added when a silicon's laws change while the AI is in their core.